 - The TSF provides preservation of secure state by detecting and managing the following failures:

+- · High voltage supply,

+- · Glitches.

 - · Die integrity violation detection,

 - Errors on memories and registers,

-- · Glitches.

-- High voltage supply,

-- CPU errors,
+- CPU errors.

 - MPU errors.

-- Faults on crypto processors or libraries,
+- Faults on crypto processors,

-- etc.
+- etc...

 - The ES can generate a software reset, either simple or infinite (reset and wait).